KaranjaEve/GDP-growth/README.md

 **1. Overview**

-This project explores the GDP growth trends of the European Union (EU) and the Euro Area (EA) from 2008 to 2024 It investigates  the effects of major economic and geo-political events as well as the social and health crisis .
-These include the 2008 financial crisis, COVID-19 pandemic, and 2021–2022 energy crisis
+This project explores various reasons the GDP growth trends of the European Union (EU) and the Euro Area (EA) from 2008 to 2024.
+It investigates  the effects of major economic and geo-political events as well as social and health crisis .
+These include the 2008 financial crisis, COVID-19 pandemic, and 2021–2022 energy crisis that had a great impact on EU's gdp growth rate

 **2. Data Source**
 Dataset: UN Data - GDP growth (annual %)